Vernon Kell: Military service

 After graduating from the Royal Military College, Sandhurst, Kell was commissioned into the South Staffordshire Regiment on 10 October 1894, and promoted to lieutenant on 15 December 1896.
 He was in January 1900 seconded for service in China, and fought in the Boxer Rebellion later that year.
 He could speak German, Italian, French and Polish with equal facility, and after serving and studying in China and Russia, he learned their respective languages too.
 While he was on the intelligence staff in Tientsin he was also the foreign correspondent of The Daily Telegraph.
 He was promoted to the rank of captain on 24 September 1901, while still seconded in China where he served as a Railway Staff Officer (for which he was mentioned in despatches).

 After his return to London from China in 1902, Kell was employed to analyse German intelligence at the War Office.
 He returned to a posting in his regiment from 1 October 1903, and was appointed a staff captain serving at the War Office on 9 February 1904.

 Rising public fears in Great Britain of German espionage precipitated the creation of a new government intelligence agency.
 In 1909 Kell was selected by the War Office and the Admiralty as one of two officers, alongside Mansfield Smith-Cumming, to head the newly formed Secret Service Bureau.
-He retired from active duty on 16 October 1909, but remained in the reserves.
+He retired from active duty on 16 October 1909, but remained on the reserve list.

 Intelligence service

 Kell and Cumming decided to divide the intelligence work, Kell taking responsibility for domestic concerns, while Cumming was to oversee foreign matters.
 However, their working relationship was fraught, as Cumming advocated the separation of the Bureau's work into two distinct departments (which evolved into MI5 and MI6).
 The separation took place in 1910.

-Kell was promoted to the rank of major in the reserves on 20 August 1913.
-Following the outbreak of war in 1914, Kell was restored to active duty as a GSO 2, and was promoted to the temporary rank of lieutenant-colonel on 5 September.
-On 1 March 1915, he was appointed a GSO 1, retaining his temporary rank.
+Kell was promoted to the rank of major on 20 August 1913.
+Following the outbreak of war in 1914, Kell was restored to active duty as a General Staff Officer Grade 2, and was promoted to the temporary rank of lieutenant-colonel on 5 September.
+On 1 March 1915, he was appointed a General Staff Officer Grade 1, retaining his temporary rank.
 For his service, he received a brevet promotion to lieutenant-colonel on 3 June 1916, and received a temporary promotion to colonel on 21 December.